The Classic Owners Motorcycle Club Inc.

 In addition to these shows the Club has mounted displays at the Barossa Vintage Festival, Sunny Brae farm display days and demonstration display rides At the Adelaide International Raceway and Mallala Motorsport Park.
 In 2003 the Club mounted a display at the Adelaide Motor Show.
 In 2012 the Club celebrated its 50th with a show at Sunny Brae where an assembly of highly desirable, rare, well restored machines were shown.

-In October 2016, we held a major display of 100 years of motorcycling in South Australia called ‘Classics at Hart’ at Harts Flour Mill in Port Adelaide.
-We are currently planning the ‘Mill to Mill Ride & Shine’ to be held in October 2017.
+In October 2016, we held a major display of 100 years of motorcycling in South Australia called ‘Classics at Hart’ at Harts Flour Mill in Port Adelaide and in October 2017, the ‘Mill to Mill Ride & Shine’ .

 The Club has been involved in staging an Annual Rally in various locations in the state.
 Some of these rallies have been very well attended by exhibitors and visitors alike.
 Other activities of the Club include the Monthly Club Meetings and the various Club Rides.
-These rides consist of a weekend ride, usually the fourth Sunday of the month, mid-week rides held on the first Wednesday and third Tuesday of each month and the Mopeds Plus ride held on the first Sunday of every second month.
+These rides consist of a weekend ride, usually the Sunday following our General Meeting, mid-week rides held on the first Wednesday and third Tuesday of each month and the Mopeds Plus ride held on the first Sunday of every second month.

 Over the years the Club has built up an impressive library collection which is available for members to borrow from.